 This change has also allowed us to on-board games more quickly due to not having to modify the games.
 This should allow us to deliver games on their retail launch dates.

 In addition to offering our traditional fare of games, we have added MMO’s (Massively Multiplayer Online games), under a new brand: “OnLive Go.”
 We just announced the first two: Second Life from Linden Lab (not a “game,” but a virtual world), and War Thunder from Gaijin Entertainment.
-Second Life is available now under the name “SL Go” and works on all of our platforms except iOS (click here to be notified of when it is available on iOS).
+Second Life is available now under the name “SL Go” and works on all of our platforms except iOS [update as of 10/14: including iOS].

 These applications are designed to do best on high-end computers with fast GPU’s.
 Most people are not buying those, and instead migrating to laptops and tablets, on which these applications do not perform as well.
 To use these apps, you have to either own or rent the fast computer.
 OnLive Go, including SL Go, lets you rent the way an Internet café would, only it gives the freedom to use it anywhere that you have high bandwidth.
 This cost is in line with most forms of entertainment (see: http://kk.org/thetechnium/archives/2011/03/your_attention.php ).
 This variable-rate billing model seems very 1990’s, but is inescapable since so many MMO users spend large fractions of their lives connected, sometimes only in the background.
 Think of it this way, at 5 cents/minute it is 37% cheaper than a Skype call to Italy from the USA, and it’s a connection that consumes >100X Skype’s bandwidth and includes a very powerful computer that would only have been cheaper to have owned after you used it for almost 1000 hours, and even then, it could not achieve our speeds since our data centers benefit from gigabit connections to the internet.
 The latter claim can be verified by subscribing to our amazing OnLive Cloud Desktop (for iOS and Android) and running SpeedTest.net or similar bandwidth tools.
 SL Go is a power tool that delivers a fast and immersive experience that enables one to experience Second Life in all of its beauty and complexity.
 If you want almost-free with less performance, use Lumiya for Android.
 This power tool is for people who value their time and getting the best graphical experiences where they are or would like to be.